We aim to maintain a high standard in all our work and we welcome feedback from all our members and others.

-Your complaint will be passed on to the Director of the department responsible for review.
+Your complaint will be passed on for review to the Director of the department responsible.

-If for any reason you are not happy with the way we have dealt with your complaint, you can contact the Communications Director by emailing email@example.com with details of the complaint, explaining why you are not satisfied with our response and how you consider we should put matters right.
+If for any reason you are not happy with the way we have dealt with your complaint, you can contact the Charity Secretary at firstname.lastname@example.org with details of the complaint, explaining why you are not satisfied with our response and how you consider we should put matters right.

 If you remain unhappy with the response you receive, as a final stage in this complaints procedure you may address your concerns in writing to the Chief Executive of the RSM.
 He or she will then consider the complaint and you will receive a full written response within 14 working days.

 Your complaint will also be logged in a central register including the date, nature of complaint and person investigating this at the RSM, together with a summary of the outcome.
-This information is provided to the RSM Council, who act as the trustees, once a year at the first Council meeting of each calendar year.
+This information is provided to the RSM Council, who act as our trustees, at the first Council meeting of each calendar year.